Lux1dus/lux1dus.github.io/_posts/2025-07-29-DUCTF2025-philtered.md

 > The "config[data_folder]" should not be assigned any value. since the default folder was /data and we know that the flag WAS NOT in /data.
 {: .prompt-tip }

-And boom—it works!
+And it works!
 We’re reading /etc/passwd.

 ![Philtered page](etcpasswd.png){: width="800" height="800" .shadow}